AlphaFold

 AlphaFold is an artificial intelligence (AI) program developed by DeepMind, a subsidiary of Alphabet, which performs predictions of protein structure.
-The program is designed as a deep learning system.
+It is designed using deep learning techniques.

-AlphaFold AI software has had two major versions.
-A team of researchers that used AlphaFold 1 (2018) placed first in the overall rankings of the 13th Critical Assessment of Structure Prediction (CASP) in December 2018.
-The program was particularly successful at predicting the most accurate structure for targets rated as the most difficult by the competition organisers, where no existing template structures were available from proteins with a partially similar sequence.
+AlphaFold 1 (2018) placed first in the overall rankings of the 13th Critical Assessment of Structure Prediction (CASP) in December 2018.
+It was particularly successful at predicting the most accurate structures for targets rated as most difficult by the competition organizers, where no existing template structures were available from proteins with partially similar sequences.

-A team that used AlphaFold 2 (2020) repeated the placement in the CASP competition in November 2020.
-The team achieved a level of accuracy much higher than any other group.
-It scored above 90 for around two-thirds of the proteins in CASP's global distance test (GDT), a test that measures the degree to which a computational program predicted structure is similar to the lab experiment determined structure, with 100 being a complete match, within the distance cutoff used for calculating GDT.
+AlphaFold 2 (2020) repeated this placement in the CASP14 competition in November 2020.
+It achieved a level of accuracy much higher than any other entry.
+It scored above 90 on CASP's global distance test (GDT) for approximately two-thirds of the proteins, a test measuring the similarity between a computationally predicted structure and the experimentally determined structure, where 100 represents a complete match.
+The inclusion of metagenomic data has improved the quality of the prediction of multiple sequence alignments.
+One of the biggest sources of the training data was the custom-built Big Fantastic Database of 65,983,866 protein families, represented as multiple sequence alignments and Hidden Markov models, covering 2,204,359,010 protein sequences from reference databases, metagenomes, and metatranscriptomes.

-AlphaFold 2's results at CASP were described as "astounding" and "transformational."
-Some researchers noted that the accuracy is not high enough for a third of its predictions, and that it does not reveal the mechanism or rules of protein folding for the protein folding problem to be considered solved.
-Nevertheless, there has been widespread respect for the technical achievement.
+AlphaFold 2's results at CASP14 were described as "astounding" and "transformational".
+However, some researchers noted that the accuracy was insufficient for a third of its predictions, and that it did not reveal the underlying mechanism or rules of protein folding for the protein folding problem, which remains unsolved.

-On 15 July 2021 the AlphaFold 2 paper was published at Nature as an advance access publication alongside open source software and a searchable database of species proteomes.
+Despite this, the technical achievement was widely recognized.
+On 15 July 2021, the AlphaFold 2 paper was published in Nature as an advance access publication alongside open source software and a searchable database of species proteomes.
+As of February 2025, the paper had been cited nearly 35,000 times.

-Protein folding problem
+AlphaFold 3 was announced on 8 May 2024.
+It can predict the structure of complexes created by proteins with DNA, RNA, various ligands, and ions.
+The new prediction method shows a minimum 50% improvement in accuracy for protein interactions with other molecules compared to existing methods.
+Moreover, for certain key categories of interactions, the prediction accuracy has effectively doubled.

-Proteins consist of chains of amino acids which spontaneously fold, in a process called protein folding, to form the three dimensional (3-D) structures of the proteins.
-The 3-D structure is crucial to the biological function of the protein.
-However, understanding how the amino acid sequence can determine the 3-D structure is highly challenging, and this is called the "protein folding problem".
-The "protein folding problem" involves understanding the thermodynamics of the interatomic forces that determine the folded stable structure, the mechanism and pathway through which a protein can reach its final folded state with extreme rapidity, and how the native structure of a protein can be predicted from its amino acid sequence.
+Demis Hassabis and John Jumper of Google DeepMind shared one half of the 2024 Nobel Prize in Chemistry, awarded "for protein structure prediction," while the other half went to David Baker "for computational protein design."
+Hassabis and Jumper had previously won the Breakthrough Prize in Life Sciences and the Albert Lasker Award for Basic Medical Research in 2023 for their leadership of the AlphaFold project.